fxstein/GoProX/docs/feature-planning/DEFAULT_BEHAVIOR_PLAN.md

 The enhanced default behavior will transform GoProX from a command-line tool into an intelligent media management assistant.
 By providing a guided first-time experience, smart automation, and clear feedback, users will be able to focus on their creative work rather than managing technical details.

 The implementation will be phased to ensure stability and user adoption, with each phase building upon the previous one to create a comprehensive and user-friendly system.

+**Implementation Requirements:**
+- All new helpers, environment switchers, and migration tools must use the logger for all output (including status, errors, and logs).
+- All new helpers and scripts must use strict parameter processing with `zparseopts`.
+- All new helpers and behaviors must have dedicated tests and CI/CD validation.

+**Migration Requirements:**
+- All migration helpers and scripts must use the logger for all output (including migration logs and errors).
+- All migration helpers and scripts must use strict parameter processing with `zparseopts`.
+- All migration helpers and scripts must have dedicated tests and CI/CD validation.
+- All configuration migrations must preserve comments and human readability in config files.